Table of Contents[Hide][Show]

 Easy to Customize

-Store bought kombucha is expensive.
+Store-bought kombucha is expensive.
 Homemade is not.
 You can make an entire gallon at home for less than the cost of a single bottle in stores.
-Since you control the brew time and flavors, you’ll probably also get a more flavorful and more nutrient dense brew at home too!
+Since you control the brew time and flavors, you’ll probably get a more flavorful and more nutrient-dense brew at home too!

 The one potential problem with making kombucha at home is the possibility of a harmful bacteria or mold growing in the fermentation vessel.
 To avoid these problems, it is important to follow the correct procedures for brewing and to carefully sanitize all equipment before use.
-Also, starting with a high quality culture and plenty of strong starter liquid helps.
+Also, starting with a high-quality culture (see the recipe for my recommendation) and plenty of strong starter liquid helps.

 That said, I’ve personally made kombucha for over five years and have never had any problems with it!